SamujV/Lab4-Terraform/README.md

 2. **terraform validate:** Checks the configuration files for syntax errors and potential issues without making any actual changes.
 3. **terraform plan:** Generates an execution plan that outlines what actions Terraform will take to create or modify resources based on your configuration.
 4. **terraform apply:** Applies the changes defined in your configuration to create, update, or delete resources in your infrastructure as specified in the execution plan.
+5. **terraform destroy:**
+It is used to terminate and remove all resources defined in the configuration, effectively destroying the infrastructure that was previously created.
 ### Key Components